2021 Annual Report

 Oxford County Extension Homemakers

-Five local Extension Homemaker groups, with 56 members, are located throughout Oxford County in Canton, East Hebron, Fryeburg, Swift River and Woodstock.
+Four local Extension Homemaker groups, with 50 members, are located throughout Oxford County in Canton, East Hebron, Fryeburg, and Swift River.
 New groups are always welcome and encouraged to form!

 COUNTY HIGHLIGHTS — COVID-19 Response